MicroEJ/docs/glossary.rst

       An Abstraction Layer is the C code that implements a Foundation Library's low-level APIs over a board support package (BSP) or a C library.

    Application
-      An Application is a software program that runs on a Powered by MicroEJ device.
+      An Application is a software program that runs on a MICROEJ VEE.

          Standalone Application
             A Standalone Application is an Application that is directly linked to the C code to produce a Mono-Sandbox Firmware.